 To keep up your math skills, visit some of the websites listed below.

-Beginning with the class of 2015 Olympia High School will require three years of mathematics and the passing of an end-of-course exam for Algebra 1 or Geometry; however, with today's technical society and an increase in the entrance requirements of many colleges and universities, at least three years is recommended.
-The class of 2014 will need to pass one of the End-of-Course exams as well.
-Beginning with the class of 2019, the state will require students pass an 11th grade math exam to be eligible to graduate.
+Beginning with the class of 2019 the state of Washington will be requiring 24 credits to graduate from high school, including 3 years of math; however, with today's technical society and an increase in the entrance requirements of many colleges and universities, at least three years is recommended, including Algebra 2 Beginning with the class of 2019, the state will also require students pass an 11th grade math exam, the Smarter Balance Assessment (SBA) to be eligible to graduate.
+These requirements are subject to change in the legislature, so for the latest information you can check out the League of Education Voters Webiste here: http://educationvoters.org/resources/bill-tracker/.

 The OHS mathematics program strives to have students progress at a pace that will balance an expedient increase in math background with a successful experience.
 As evidence of this goal OHS offers sequential course work ranging from Supported Algebra 1 to the intense two-year Advanced Placement Calculus sequence.
 Depending on request levels. options also include the non-sequential Applied Math(CTE), A.P.
 Statistics (CTE), and regular & A.P.
 Computer Science(CTE) courses.